PROGRAM PILLARS - VOCATIONAL TRAINING (PART 6 OF 6)

 Our Direct Care Coaches teach laundry skills by assisting our members with loading, unloading and folding laundry.
 They also teach independent prepping, cooking and cleaning skills daily.
 These skills are encouraged and promoted daily which help our Members engage with their families at home to be more independent.

 One of our big goals moving forward is to build a community backyard garden!
 We have some raised beds and are growing seedlings inside for transfer.
 We hope to design an adaptive garden for our Members to learn how to support, grow and harvest the plants and flowers in the coming year.
-You can support our Garden Build Out by supporting our operational funds through North Texas Giving Day!
-Learn more below.
+You can support our Garden Build Out by supporting our operational funds by DONATING Learn more below.

 what is formal vocational training?